ctchou/AutomataTheory/README.md

   an $\omega$-language $L$, then both $L$ and its complement are $\omega$-regular (see `AutomataTheory/Congruences/Basic.lean` for the definitions of "ample" and "saturates").

-The last result above will allow us to prove that $\omega$-regular languages are closed under complementation, using a congruence relation invented by J.R.
-Büchi [1] (see `Automaton.BuchiCongr` defined in `AutomataTheory/Congruences/BuchiCongr.lean`).
-Our formalization follows the first two sections of W. Thomas's survey article [2] and the Wikipedia article on Büchi automaton [3].
+*Update 2025-07-26:* We have proved that $\omega$-regular languages are closed under complementation, modulo a Ramsey theorem on infinite graphs.
+Our proof is essentially that by J.R.
+Büchi [1] and follows the modern presentation in the first 2 sections of W. Thomas's survey article [2], an outline of which can also be found in Wikipedia [3].
+The crux of the proof uses an intricate congruence relation invented by Büchi
+(see `Automaton.BuchiCongr` defined in `AutomataTheory/Congruences/BuchiCongr.lean`)
+that is of finite index and has the ampleness and saturation properties mentioned above.

+Now only the Ramsey theorem on infinite graphs in `AutomataTheory/Mathlib/InfGraphRamsey.lean` remains to be proved.

 [1] Büchi, J.R.
 (1962).
 "On a Decision Method in Restricted Second Order Arithmetic".
     The Collected Works of J. Richard Büchi.
 Stanford: Stanford University Press. pp. 425–435.